 Heaton was founded in 1899 as a Northern Pacific Railroad town, named for George Heaton, the manager of land sales for the railroad.
 Population figures include 400 in 1930, 62 in 1960, and approximately 5 when these photos were taken in 2004.

-Heaton, about twenty miles west of Carrington, ND, is an interesting town.
-There were three or four houses which looked occupied, but a ton of vacant homes.
+Heaton, about twenty miles west of Carrington, North Dakota, is an interesting town.
+We visited in May of 2004 and there were three or four houses which looked occupied, but a ton of vacant homes.
 The whole time we were taking these photos, we could hear kids playing nearby.

 Site visitor Brandon Miller, who grew up one mile north of Heaton, wrote to tell us it was his Grandfather’s opinion the tornado which ravaged Heaton in 1907 was a big reason for the town’s eventual decline.